iticworld/iticworld.github.io/computer/vision/image/processing/point-operator.md

 </math>

 where a gamma value of <math><semantics><mrow><mi>γ</mi><mo stretchy="false">≈</mo><mn>2.2</mn></mrow></semantics></math> is a reasonable fit for most digital cameras.

+<a name="#color-transform"></a>
+## COLOR TRANSFORM

+While color images can be treated as arbitrary vector-valued functions or collections of independent bands, it usually make sense to think about them as highly correlated signals with strong connections to the image formation process.

+In fact, adding the same value to each color channel not only increase the apparent intensity of each pixel, it can also affect the pixel's hue and saturation.

+<a name="#compositing-matting"></a>
+## COMPOSITING AND MATTING

+The process of extracting the object from the original image is often called matting, while the process of inserting it into another image (without visible artifacts) is called compositing.

 | radiance | 광휘, 찬란한 빛, 빛 |